A Chevy LS Engine Is An Option In Every Custom Chevy Truck

 This design feat came about from the latest computer technology that tested port lengths and the ideal head design performance.
 Horsepower and torque are greatly affected by port length, so finding the perfect length makes a huge difference.

 The intake manifolds were also designed in this manner.
-Chevrolet wanted the LS engine to create useable power in the low RPMs, and then good were with higher RPMs.
+Chevy wanted the LS engine to create useable power in the low RPMs, and then found this engine also performed great with higher RPMs.
 They also concentrated on details like the size of the cam, creating a large cam core.
 This allows for a .006 plus lift cam that doesn't harm the motor.

 All of the LS family of engines take modifications surprisingly well, an average cam/head swap can net your truck up to 100 hp.
 There are a lot of modifications that can happen quite easily for increased horsepower for these engines.
 Have fun with them, play around, and see what happens!
 And as for life, well, these robust engines can last up to 300,000 miles with regular and proper servicing.
 So procuring your classic custom truck through Your Custom Chevy Truck allows you to not only have a beautiful classic truck to drive but that you will be driving it for many miles into the future.